“`

 Lessons from Screenplay New Age Revamps

 “The Great Gatsby” (2013) was visually impressive but failed to meet the fans’ expectations as it deviated from the book, which shows the problems that an adapter encounters.
-Muhammed’s adaptation of the classic new by F. Scott Fitzgerald, directed by Baz Luhrmann, has been receiving polarizing critiques because of how the director updated the story.
+Muhammed’s adaptation of the classic new by F. Scott Fitzgerald, directed by Baz Luhrmann, has been receiving polarizing reviews because of how the director updated the story.
 This adaption can act as a wake-up call to Lithuanian filmmakers because although creative interpretation, which gives the old and new lease of life, is equally beneficial, it can also be disadvantageous if it is not done in the most considerate manner.
 It underlines the dilemmas which directors must solve when adapting necessary famous books and literary writings.

 From Reader to Auteur